ideal-lab5/idn-docs/docs/ETF basics/getting_started.md

 To connect to our development network, use the raw chainspec for our testnet found [here](https://raw.githubusercontent.com/ideal-lab5/etf/main/etfDevSpecRaw.json).
 You will need to add the `--chain etfDevSpecRaw.json` when running your node to connect to the testnet.

+## Faucet

+Head to our [discord faucet channel](https://discord.gg/Txew8BzAfb) to request 100 tokens every 12 hours!
+Send tokens to your account address with the message `@etf-faucet-bot !drip <your address>`.

 ## Testing

 ### unit tests